npm/npmo-docs/troubleshooting/faq.md

    *  SAML
    *  OAuth 2, e.g. [Google](https://npme.npmjs.com/docs/up-and-running/auth/oauth-google.html)

-   You can also opt to write your own [custom auth-plugin](https://npme.npmjs.com/docs/up-and-running/auth/custom.html) for npm Enterprise.
+   Optionally, develop your own [custom auth-plugin](https://npme.npmjs.com/docs/up-and-running/auth/custom.html) for advanced cases where a supported option is unavailable.

 ## What should I do if ssl problem occurs with npme over https?

 When using a custom certificate for your npme registry, you might get an error related to the SSL certificate when logging in or publishing a package even though the browser does not display errors when viewing the npme registry site.
 This is because node's certificate validation is strict and doesn't allow for things like self-signed certificates by default.